 Compensation of Mr. Brian L. Roberts.
-Mr. Brian L. Roberts' compensation for 2003 was determined under the terms of his employment agreement (a summary of the material terms of this agreement can be found under "Agreements with Executive Officers - Compensation Agreement with Mr. Brian L. Roberts").
-The levels of compensation provided under this agreement were determined when such agreement was entered into and at the time of its subsequent amendment, based on our and our predecessor's review, as applicable, and the review and analysis of an independent compensation consultant.
+Mr. Brian L. Roberts' compensation for 2003 was determined under the terms of his employment agreement (a summary of the material terms of this agreement can be found under "Agreements with Executive Officers-Compensation Agreement with Mr. Brian L. Roberts").
+The levels of compensation provided under this agreement were determined when such agreement was entered into and at the time of its subsequent amendment, based on our and our predecessor's review, as applicable, and the review and analysis of the independent compensation consultant.
 This consultant considered the compensation levels of chief executive officers at peer group companies.
 In approving the compensation agreement and the amendment to it, we or our predecessor also took into account an assessment of the importance of maintaining the continued active participation of Mr. Roberts in Comcast's affairs over the periods covered by the agreement, Comcast's growth and overall performance during these periods, the increased responsibilities of Mr. Roberts following Comcast's acquisition of AT&T Corp.'s broadband business and his prior compensation levels.
-Generally, other than as stated above, we and our predecessor did not consider specific performance measures in approving or amending the compensation agreement.